moritzruth/http-json-store/README.md

 # http-json-store
-> Simple HTTP server that returns JSON data which was previously posted
+> A simple HTTP server that returns previously posted JSON data

 ## How to use
 ### Server